-Spring finally sprung for 2022, even if it doesn’t always seem that way with our Ohio weather.
+Spring has finally sprung for 2023, even if it doesn’t always seem that way with our Ohio weather.

 One critical step to take is protecting your information on the Internet.
 Several years ago, Ohio’s 529 Plan took steps to add extra cybersecurity to your account by implementing two-factor authentication.
 This measure will protect your valuable college savings account information from phishing attacks and identity theft.
 If it’s been a while since you’ve logged into your CollegeAdvantage Direct 529 Plan account, please make sure that your phone number is up-to-date.
 Your phone number is necessary to set up two-factor authentication, as you will receive either a SMS text to receive your PIN (Personal Identification Number) or an automated outbound call.